wp-plugins/si-contact-form/trunk/readme.txt

 3. Make sure you have the correct "E-mail To:" set in options.
 If that is correct, then this setting in the contact form options might help you....
 "E-mail From:" ...
 Normally you should leave this blank because the email will be from the sender.
 If your contact form does not send any email, then set "E-mail To:" and "E-mail From:" to an email address on the SAME domain as your web site.
 This fix works for web hosts that do not allow PHP to send email unless the email address is on the same web domain.
 They do this to help prevent spam.

+4. Here is another option for you:
+Get a free gmail account.
+Install the plugin called [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/),  then set it to use gmail SMTP for mail.
+Set these settings for "WP Mail SMTP":
+Mailer: SMTP,
+SMTP Host: smtp.gmail.com,
+SMTP Port: 465,
+Encryption: SSL,
+Authentication: Yes,
+Username: your full gmail address,
+Password: your mail password.

+Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

 == Screenshots ==